Electronic Funds Transfer

 - Contact Email Address - A valid contact email address will allow you to perform EFT transactions with Savings Accounts.

 After entering this information you will have a UserID and Password which you may use to perform EFT transactions within the USPTO's Office of Finance website.
 Be sure to keep your UserID and Password in a safe place.
+Upon initially creating your EFT profile, the banking information provided will be verified by your bank.
+You will receive an e-mail from the USPTO approximately eight business days later indicating the status of your EFT profile.
+If the banking information is successfully validated, the e-mail will indicate that your EFT profile has been activated and may be used to pay for most fees online using EFT.

 IMPORTANT NOTE: Some banks do not allow EFT payments from a savings account; please check with your financial institution to verify whether they allow this type of funds transfer.